At the completion of the Masters degree in Nursing Administration program, the graduate will:

 - Evaluate the effectiveness of health promotion and disease prevention interventions that affect individual and population-based health outcomes.

-- Synthesize leadership theories and evidence-based knowledge in leading the healthcare team in the delivery of quality patient care.
+- Synthesize leadership theories and evidenced-based knowledge in leading the health care team in the delivery of quality patient care.